 The Portuguese are known for their warmth and hospitality, and this is particularly evident in the Algarve.

-According to the latest data from the Portuguese Immigration and Borders Service (SEF), there were over 480,000 foreign residents living in Portugal in 2020, with the majority of them coming from European countries.
+According to the latest data from the Agency for Integration, Migration and Asylum (AIMA), there were over 480,000 foreign residents living in Portugal in 2020, with the majority of them coming from European countries.